ismailarilik/editor.py/README.md

 # Visual Python

-This is a visual Python editor.
-It is being written with Python and Tkinter.
+This is a visual Python editor which is being written with Python and Tkinter.
-It is used to develop itself.
 It aims to visualize software components as far as possible, which should provide more intuitive development experience.
 It is under heavy development so use it carefully.